Azure/reddog-aks-workshop/docs/cheatsheets/009a-cluster-upgrades-cheatsheet.md

 # You should have found that this upgrade was much faster than the systempool upgrade, because we had far fewer pods, and almost no pod disruption budgets to be concerned with, which inherently slow down upgrades.
 ```

-### BONUS: Enable Automatic Uprades to the 'patch' channel and set a Planned Maintenance Window
+### BONUS: Enable Automatic Upgrades to the 'patch' channel and set a Planned Maintenance Window

 While the above process is actually pretty easy and could be automated through a ticketing system without much effort, for lower environments (dev/test) you may consider letting AKS manage the version upgrades for you.
 You can also specify the upgrade window.